The history and stories of the Tower of London come to life with our range of immersive learning offers.

 Get involved and your students will perform at one of the nation's iconic historic buildings.

-Find out how our Access Fund for Schools can offer your school the opportunity to have a high quality, immersive learning experience at Hampton Court Palace and the Tower of London.
+Find out how our Access Fund for Schools can offer your school the opportunity to have a high quality, immersive learning experience at the Tower of London, Hampton Court Palace and Kensington Palace.

 As with many public venues Historic Royal Palaces uses a range security measures to help minimise the possibility of terrorist, or other criminal activity taking place, and these measures also include procedures to deal with incidents should they actually happen.Security Statement